Written by Anujith SinghPublished Updated

 Weak linking to important pages

-If your most valuable pages (those you want to rank) have fewer internal links than less important pages, authority is flowing in the wrong direction.
-Rebalance by adding links from high-traffic pages to your priority targets.
+If your most valuable pages have fewer internal links than less important ones, you are distributing authority incorrectly.
+Rebalance by adding links from strong pages to your targets.

 4